 1lb does not equal 3,500 calories

 One of the most commonly held diet myths is "To lose one pound of fat you need to create a deficit of 3,500 calories".
 This is wrong at every level.
-First of all, one pound does not equal 3,500 calories.
+First of all, one pound does not equal 3,500 calories, as we will show below.
 You will see this formula in government literature, in just about every diet book, in private health booklets and all over the internet.
 The next time you see it, or hear it, ask where it comes from.
 You will not get an answer.
 (I asked the following seven UK organisations: the National Health Service (NHS); the National Institute for Clinical Excellence (NICE); the Department of Health; the National Obesity Forum; the Association for the Study of Obesity; the British Dietetic Association and Dieticians in Obesity Management and five of these have no idea where it even comes from.
 The two that tried to prove it failed by a factor of about ten.)
 (I’ve since put this up as a full blog post).

 The first part of the calorie formula is the assertion that one pound of fat contains 3,500 calories.
 You will struggle to find anyone who can demonstrate the precise calculation behind this, so I'll offer this as a suggestion:

 1) One pound equals 454 grams (decimal places aside, this is a fact);